Lophiotoma tayabasensis

 Lophiotoma tayabasensis is a species of sea snail, a marine gastropod mollusk in the family Turridae, the turrids.
+The species is currently accepted under the name Unedogemmula tayabasensis (Olivera, 2004); Lophiotoma tayabasensis is its original combination.

 Description

-The length of the shell varies between 70 m mand 110 mm.
+The length of the shell varies between 70 mm and 110 mm.

 Distribution

 This marine species occurs off the Philippines and Southern India.